eryktr/iwsoj/iwsoj/docs/source/iwsoj.rst

 - **LANGUAGE_CODE**
 - **TIME_ZONE**.

-| **SECRET_KEY** -- that is a parametr to encrypt and decrypt important informatation.
+| **SECRET_KEY** -- that is a parameter to encrypt and decrypt important informatation.
 Do not share it with third parties!
 |
-| **INSTALLED_APPS** -- that is a list of names of all applications that are enabled in this installation
+| **INSTALLED_APPS** -- that is a list of names of all applications that have arleady been installed
 |
 | **REST_FRAMEWORK** -- that is a toolkit for building Web APIs, currently we use only **rest_framework.authentication.TokenAuthentication**
 |